svc333/overview/glossary/glossary.md

 ### user
 {: #x2069659}

-An IBMid or SoftLayer ID that is used as a person's identity in an account.
+- An IBMid or SoftLayer ID that is used as a person's identity in an account.
+- A participant in a blockchain network that has indirect access to the ledger through a trust relationship to an existing member.

+### user registry
+{: #x2042894}

+A collection of user information, such as user IDs and passwords, that is used as the basis for security control by a system such as a web application server.

 ## V
 {: #glossv}